Make-School-Courses/SPD-1.01-Engineering-Careers-1/README.md

 1. Effectively use the whiteboard to convey your thoughts
 1. Apply technical analysis such as complexity analysis and writing test cases to your technical interview
 1. Practice answering conceptual questions beyond pure algorithm implementation
+1. Prepare quality resume and LinkedIn profile to highlight your accomplishments

 ## Schedule